MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 A few initial SvcParamKeys are defined here.
 These keys are useful for HTTPS, and most are applicable to other protocols as well.

-## "transport" and "no-default-transport"
+## "transport" and "no-default-transport" {#transport-key}

 The "transport" and "no-default-transport" SvcParamKeys together indicate the set of transport protocols supported by this service endpoint.
+Each transport protocol is identified by a protocol-id, which is a sequence of 1-255 octets.

+    protocol-id = 1*255(OCTET)

+The presentation value of "transport" is a comma-separated list of one or more `protocol-id`s.
+Any commas present in the protocol-id are escaped by a backslash:

+   escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %5d-%FF
+   escaped-id = 1*255(escaped-octet)
+   transport-value = escaped-id *("," escaped-id)

+In the wire format for "transport", each protocol-id is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+These pairs MUST exactly fill the SvcParamValue;
+otherwise, the SvcParamValue is malformed.

+For "no-default-transport", the presentation and wire format values MUST be empty.

-Each scheme that is mapped to SVCB defines a set or registry of allowed transport values, and a "default set" of supported values, which SHOULD NOT be empty.
-To determine the set of transport protocols supported by an endpoint (the "transport set"), the client collects the set of "transport" values, and then adds the default set unless the "no-default-transport" SvcParamKey is present.
+Each scheme that is mapped to SVCB defines a set or registry of allowed protocol IDs, and a "default set" of supported IDs, which SHOULD NOT be empty.
+To determine the set of transport protocols supported by an endpoint (the "transport set"), the client parses the "transport" value's protocol IDs, and then adds the default set unless the "no-default-transport" SvcParamKey is present.
 The presence of a value in the transport set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with